infochimps-labs/wukong/README.md

 Wukong workflows work somewhat differently than you may be familiar with Rake and such.

-In wukong, a stage corresponds to a resource; you can then act on that resource.
+In wukong, a stage corresponds to a product; you can then act on that product.

 Consider first compiling a c program:

     to build the executable, run `cc -o cake eggs.o milk.o flour.o sugar.o -I./include -L./lib`
     to build files like '{file}.o', run `cc -c -o {file}.o {file}.c -I./include`

-In this case, you define the *steps*, implying the resources.
+In this case, you define the *steps*, implying the products.

 Something rake can't do (but we should be able to): make it so I can define a dependency that runs **last**